MrMilul/Weblog/README.md

 In this project a weblog is created by Node.js as server, and MongoDb is used for database.The client side is coded by react.js.
-Customise UI design is coded bu Css and used Bootstrap as well.
+Customise UI design is coded by Css and used Bootstrap as well.
 Quill Editor is utilized as weblog text editor.

 More info: